Alix1713/fitness-tracker/README.md

 ## Fitness Tracker
-This is a fitness tracker app to help you count those steps as you herd cats!
+This is a fitness tracker app to help you keep track of different workouts.

 ## Getting Started

-Add a workout, get off your laptop and start walking!
+This project has been deployed on heroku using mongo db atlas.
+The models I created to track the workouts follow a Mongoose schema.
+It takes the data input by the user and creates a workout then populates it into a chart for easy viewing.
+With my api routes I used an aggregate sum function to total the workout duration.

 # Adding a unique id to each note
 ![Code Snippet](snip.png)